yitzikc/grpc-file-exchange/README.md

 # Prerequisites

 Building requires
-* a fairly recent installation of Google RPC.
-Versions ≥ 1.10 are expected to work.
+* A fairly recent installation of Google RPC.
+Versions ≥ 1.8 are expected to work.
 * Protobuf that supports version 3 of the format.
 Versions ≥ 3.5 are expected to work.
 * grpc_cpp_plugin
 * A POSIX platform.
 See below tested OSes.